Kicsismidv/Pet-Gui-App/README.md

             </ObjectDataProvider.MethodParameters>
         </ObjectDataProvider>
 <!---
-The same style settings is need to be done the same way as in the `MainWindow`.
+The same style settings need to be done the same way as in the `MainWindow`.
 --->
         <Style TargetType="Button">
             <Setter Property="Background" Value="#D895C5"/>